kareiku/DBM4J/README.md

 # DBM4J

 A lightweight set of Java classes and interfaces for easy database access.
-Designed for simple queries, yet fully extensible.

 ## Usage